Sketchware-Pro/Sketchware-Pro-Website/docs/components/Google/interstitial_admob.md

 ---
 title: Admob Interstitial Ads
-description: This is a simple and easy guide to use Admob Interstitial ads in Sketchware Pro.
+description: This is a simple and easy guide for using Admob Interstitial ads in Sketchware Pro.
 sidebar_position: 1
 tags:
   - Built-in blocks